AddyLopez/mini-microservices-app/README.md

 # mini-microservices-app

-## Description and Usage
+## Description

 A mini microservices app, using React, Express, and NodeJS.

 The application enables the user to create posts and add comments to posts.
 It displays user-created data ("read" functionality in CRUD terms), and it moderates comments with a "pending," "approved," or "rejected" status based on an arbitrary flagged word (e.g. "orange").
-An event bus communicates between the different layers of the app to prevent direct dependencies between services.
+An event bus communicates between the different layers of the app to prevent direct interdependence between services.

+## Usage

-Data are stored in memory and so won't persist across sessions.
-Refresh the page to see the UI update once a change is made.
+Data are stored in memory (not in a database) and so won't persist across sessions.
+To run the program locally, spin up servers from the posts, comments, query, moderation, event-bus, and client directories with the command _npm start_.
+Refresh the page in the browser to see the UI update once a change is made.

 ## Learning Objectives